Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

 ## Challenge Objectives:

->**Note:** Solely use GitHub and GitHub Actions for CI/CD; no usage of Azure DevOps or any external CI/CD services.
+>**Note:** Only use GitHub and GitHub Actions for CI/CD; no usage of Azure DevOps or any external CI/CD services.

 1. **Setup a GitHub repository:**
    - Create a new GitHub repository with public access permission.
-   - You are provided with an e-commerce application named Contoso Traders which needs to be deployed and hosted in Azure.
+   - You are provided with an e-commerce application named Contoso Traders, which needs to be deployed and hosted on Azure.
-   - You can navigate to `C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files` directory and find the complete code base of the application.
+   - You can navigate to the `C:\Workspaces\lab\DevOps-DevSecOps-Hackathon-lab-files` directory and find the complete code base of the application.
-   - Using Visual Studio code, connect to the GitHub repository which you created in earlier step and push the application code base to your GitHub repository.
+   - Using Visual Studio code, connect to the GitHub repository that you created in the earlier step and push the application code base to your GitHub repository.

 2. **Deploy Infrastructure:**
-   - In GitHub repository, navigate to `iac/createResources.parameters.json` path and update the following parameters value.
+   - In the GitHub repository, navigate to the `iac/createResources.parameters.json` path and update the value of the following parameters.
      - Replace `deploymentidvalue` with **<inject key="DeploymentID" enableCopy="false" />**.
      - Replace `bicepsqlpass` value with **<inject key="AzureAdUserPassword"></inject>**.
      - Create GitHub secrets with the same name as mentioned below.
         - **SERVICEPRINCIPAL**: Create a secret to store service principal details.
-You can find the details in Environment details tab of your environment.
+You can find the details in the Environment details tab of your environment.
         - **SQL_PASSWORD**: You need to store **<inject key="AzureAdUserPassword"></inject>(Azure AD user password)** as a secret.
         - **ENVIRONMENT**: Create a secret to store the deployment ID which is **<inject key="DeploymentID" enableCopy="false" />**.

        >**Hint**: You can also find the deployment ID and the Azure AD password within the environment details tab of your integrated lab guide.

-   - In GitHub repository, navigate to `iac/createResourceGroup.bicep` path and update the resource group name as mentioned below:
+   - In the GitHub repository, navigate to the `iac/createResourceGroup.bicep` path and update the resource group name as mentioned below:
       - Replace `<deployment-id>` with **<inject key="DeploymentID" enableCopy="false" />**.

    - Within your repository, navigate to `.github/workflow/deploy-infrastructure.yml` path and ensure to update the `RESOURCE_GROUP_NAME` environment variable by replacing `<deployment-id>` with **<inject key="DeploymentID" enableCopy="false" />**.

+   - Within your repository, navigate to `.github/workflow/Update-contoso-Traders-App.yml` path, ensure to update the `RESOURCE_GROUP_NAME`, and `AKS_NODES_RESOURCE_GROUP_NAME` environment variable by replacing `<deployment-id>` with **<inject key="DeploymentID" enableCopy="false" />**.

+   -  Run the workflow named `contoso-traders-provisioning-deployment` and `update contoso Traders app`, using GitHub Actions.

    -  Run the workflow named `contoso-traders-provisioning-deployment` using GitHub Actions.